ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 added takeoff logic for position controller to get the uav off the ground fast and transition smoothly to poctl after takeoff, added landing logic to reduce thrust to zero once on the ground
-message: added takeoff logic for position controller to get the uav off the ground fast and transition smoothly to poctl after takeoff, added landing logic to reduce thrust to zero once on the ground
 ### Antipattern Category

 ### Keyword